pteskey/triviaGame/README.md

-# <div align=center>Trivia Challenge</div>
+# Trivia Challenge

 Hello and welcome to the repository for my first project at InceptionU.
+This is a trivia game where you can chose the amount of questions and the difficulty level.
+Each time a question is answered some data is written to a local JSON database.
+This data base tracks the difficulty of the question, what category and whether it was answered correctly or not.
+There is an option to view these stats on the score screen.

 ## Install Instructions

-npm install instructions to be added...

-## Process

-I decided to make a trivia game in order to challenge myself in a few different aspects.
-My first challenge was to implement the question-and-answer data via API using async functions to fetch data from a public trivia API.

-My next challenge was to generate the questions dynamically using JavaScript template literals.
-From there I needed to figure out the logic to check the selected answers against the fetched data and provide a visual representation whether the answer was correct or not.
-My initial implementation tackled SOME of the problems but it did not lock out the answering process.
-I initially tried several solutions from searching and ended up querying Chat GPT for a solution.
-This was my first-time using Chat GPT for coding solutions and I was impressed by the speed and ease I was able to find a solution.

-Database is now set up to store some simple data each time a question is answered.
-For every answered question it logs whether it was correct or not, the difficulty and the category of the question.

-Next step is to take this data and plot it with Chart.JS
+NodeJS is required to load this app locally.

+Upon cloning this repo simply run an `npm install` in your terminal.
+\
+This will install all the packages required to run the app.

+From here simply start the server with `node server.js` in your terminal.

+Now you can just visit `localhost:3000` in your browser and play!

+I hope you enjoy playing some trivia, good luck and have fun!